 Provide a learning based experience for the participants, and work to make connections to the town of Asheville, the University, and the local beauty we’re lucky to be close to in Western North Carolina.
 Restrooms (but no showers) are available at the summer camp.

-pre-rendezblue will wrap up on Thursday evening with a closing banquet.
+Pre-RendezBlue will wrap up on Thursday evening with a closing banquet.
 All other incoming freshmen arrive on campus on Friday.
-Since you will already be settled into your residence hall room, you will have the opportunity to get some rest and meet your incoming roommate on Friday before rendezblue starts.
+Since you will already be settled into your residence hall room, you will have the opportunity to get some rest and meet your incoming classmates on Friday before RendezBlue starts.

 RendezBlue begins after all other incoming freshmen have moved into their residence hall rooms on Friday.
 You will receive a RendezBlue schedule, which will note the time and location for you to meet your EmBark Orientation Leaders to walk together to Convocation, which is the first major event that kicks off RendezBlue.